 1. Most software requirements can be satisfied by more than one software design.

 And note that we’re not talking just about user interface design here.
-There are other aspects of software design, such as where to allocate capabilities across modules and components, which technical methods will be used to implement a feature, etc., for which there will be multiple design capable of satisfying a given set of requirements.
+There are other aspects of software design, such as where to allocate capabilities across modules and components, which technical methods will be used to implement a feature, etc., for which there will be multiple designs capable of satisfying a given set of requirements.

 3. As with requirements, great design results from iteration.